Skip to Content

 Start at the beginning

-If the technique is in order, you can get started.
+If the technology is in order, you can get started.
 Where do you start?
 Just at the beginning.
-If new employees are hired, you can immediately inform them about your cybersecurity approach.
+When new employees are hired, you can immediately inform them about your cybersecurity approach.
 That is also the time to teach employees the basics with a short training.
 For example, via e-learning at a time that suits the employee, but it works even better if you involve the IT department.
 New people can then be physically instructed.
-The message comes in more powerfully and, moreover, it can be better connected to the experience of the individual.
-You can even explain that cybersecurity awareness also comes in handy in private: no one wants their identity or credit card details to be stolen.
+The message comes in more powerfully and moreover, it can be better connected to the experience of the individual.
+You can even explain that cybersecurity awareness also comes in handy in private life: no one wants their identity or credit card details to be stolen.

-Cybersecurity also works privately: no one wants their credit card to be stolen!
+Cybersecurity also has a private effect: no one wants their credit card stolen!

 Lesson 3